anubhavratha/ng_stochastic_control_and_pricing/README.md

 # Stochastic Control and Pricing for Natural Gas Networks
+*Market-driven control of uncertain and variable extractions in natural gas networks*

 This repository contains data and codes for the paper __Stochastic Control and Pricing for Natural Gas Networks__ by Vladimir Dvorkin, Anubhav Ratha, Pierre Pinson, and Jalal Kazempour.
 The paper is available on [arXiv](https://arxiv.org/abs/2010.03283).
 If you use this code or parts of it, please cite the paper.

 <img width="875" alt="Screenshot 2020-10-08 at 10 30 54" src="https://user-images.githubusercontent.com/31773955/95434288-5cde3700-0951-11eb-8f01-93e0028da668.png">